Rapid Quantification of Outdoor Object Visibility in Urban Setting Using Connected-Vehicle Fields of View: Introduction

 \section{Introduction}

-Out-of-Home (OOH) advertising remains a vital channel in the marketing mix, with significant investment directed towards formats like billboards and street furniture, particularly in urban centres \cite{Talbot2021}.
-The advent of digital OOH (DOOH) offers enhanced flexibility, yet the fundamental challenge of effective media planning persists.
-Traditional methods for selecting OOH locations often rely on static demographic data or aggregated traffic volumes, which may inadequately capture the dynamic reality of urban mobility and actual audience visibility \cite{Clow2023Integrated}.
-Simple Opportunity To See (OTS) metrics often overestimate true exposure, failing to account for viewing angles, vehicle dynamics (e.g. duration of stops), obstructions, and travel paths \cite{Talbot2021}.
+Understanding which features of the built environment are actually seen by people moving through a city is a long-standing problem with applications across urban design, navigation, location-based analytics, and the planning of street-level infrastructure such as signage and Out-of-Home (OOH) advertising assets \cite{Madlenak2023}.
+Traditional approaches to quantifying such visual exposure often rely on static demographic data or aggregated traffic volumes, which may inadequately capture the dynamic reality of urban mobility and actual visibility \cite{Clow2023Integrated}.
+Simple Opportunity To See (OTS) metrics often overestimate true exposure, failing to account for viewing angles, vehicle dynamics (e.g. duration of stops), obstructions, and travel paths \cite{Madlenak2023}.

 To address these limitations, data-driven approaches that take advantage of real-world movement data are gaining traction.
 Connected vehicle technologies generate vast amounts of granular trajectory data, offering a detailed view of how vehicles navigate the urban landscape.
 Concurrently, open geospatial datasets provide information about the geometry of built environment.
-This research focuses on utilizing these data sources to develop a more precise understanding of visibility, specifically targeting the exposure of urban building features from the perspective of vehicular traffic.
+This research focuses on utilizing these data sources to develop a more precise, observation-based understanding of visibility, specifically targeting the exposure of urban building features from the perspective of vehicular traffic.